My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Iranian Turkmen · Teke · Yomut

-The Turkmen of Iran inhabit the Turkmen Sahra — the steppe and semi-arid plains along the Caspian Sea's southeastern shore and the border with Turkmenistan — and represent the westernmost extension of the Turkmen people whose majority lives in the Republic of Turkmenistan.
-Iranian Turkmen are organized into tribal confederations including the Yomut and Teke, each with distinct dialect variations, carpet-weaving traditions, and customary governance practices.
-Turkmen carpet weaving — featuring bold geometric patterns in deep reds and burgundies — is among the most recognized art forms of the Turkic world and remains an important livelihood for many Turkmen women.
+The Turkmen of Iran inhabit the Turkmen Sahra — the steppe and semi-arid plains along the Caspian Sea's southeastern shore and the border with Turkmenistan.
+They are organized into tribal confederations including the Yomut and Teke, each with distinct dialect variations and carpet-weaving traditions.
+Turkmen carpet weaving — featuring bold geometric patterns in deep reds and burgundies — is among the most recognized art forms of the Turkic world.
+The Turkmen Sahra experienced significant armed resistance immediately following the 1979 Revolution before being suppressed by Revolutionary Guard operations.

 Lurs